-The Kia Telluride has made waves in the midsize SUV market, but not all years are winners.
+The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 We’ve analyzed data from NHTSA, Consumer Reports, and J.D.
 Power to identify the best and worst Telluride years.

-Get ready for a comprehensive dive into each model’s features, safety, reliability, and common issues.
+Get ready for a thorough dive into each model’s features, safety, dependability, and common issues.
 We’ll even cover recalls and resale values.

 Table of ContentsShow